aarontcopal2/comp517-project/project/README.md

 1. Move to the main directory
 `cd peer-discovery`

-2. Create a folder for saving ouptut files
+2. Create folder for saving ouptut files
 `mkdir output`

-2. Start a master peer using the script
+3. Start a master peer using the script
 `python master_peer.py`

-3. Start a peer using the script peer.py.
+4. Start a peer using the script peer.py.
 Pass the ip_address:port and node id.
 Eg:
 `python peer.py 127.0.0.1:8001 2`

     (The peer you just started will connect with master peer and exchange messages)

-4. After master and peer nodes establish connection, you can start to send crawl requests to master peer.
+5. After master and peer nodes establish connection, you can start to send crawl requests to master peer.
 Type in `input.txt` to the master peer to send a crawl request.
-You should already have list of urls in the input.txt file and the master peer will send this info to all connected peers.
+You should already have list of urls in the input.txt file and the master peer will send this info to all connected peers
-* Watch the magic happen.
+6. Watch the magic happen.
 Make sure you have the output/ directory checked out.
-* You will find the `crawl_output.json` file inside the output directory which will have the combined results of crawling from all peers.
+You will find the `crawl_output.json` file inside the output directory which will have the combined results of crawling from all peers
-* After the crawling is done, the master peer will then shoot a request for pagerank and will combine them in the same directory with the file `pagerank_output`
+7. After the crawling is done, the master peer will then shoot a request for pagerank and will combine them in the same directory with the file `pagerank_output`